“M + T”

 Chapter 2

-Your paternal grandfather hardly ever spoke; lying next to him, you suffered his snores.
-One Sunday morning you sat quietly on the bench with him; he was playing the organ at the Church of Bella Vista in Caracas.
-One Sunday afternoon, he took you to feed pigeons at the “plaza mayor” in Puerto La Guaira.
-One early Monday, he sat at a carved desk and sipped hot coffee from a demitasse’s saucer.
-For a time, he twiddled his thumbs and whistled a tune.
-Suddenly he chased you from the house in belief that you had broken something of his.
-Fearfully you ran across the street and were almost hit by a car.
-You joined older eight-year-olds playing marbles.
+Your paternal grandfather hardly ever spoke.
+Lying next to him, you suffered his snores.
+One Sunday morning you sat quietly on the bench with him while he played the organ at the Church of Bella Vista in Caracas.
+One Sunday afternoon, he took you to feed pigeons at the Plaza Bolívar in Puerto La Guaira.
+One early Monday, he sat at a carved desk and sipped hot coffee from a demitasse saucer.
+For a time, he moved his thumbs and whistled.
+Suddenly he chases you from the house in the belief that you had broken something of his.
+Fearfully, you ran across the street and were almost hit by a car.
+You joined older children playing marbles.

 Chapter 3

-There is so much that we ignore that humility becomes a necessity, not a choice.
-Nothing can be conclusive at any time.
+We ignore so much that humility becomes a necessity, not a choice.
+Nothing is conclusive.

 Chapter 4

 Your maternal grandmother never engaged in small talk.
-To dissuade you from sucking your thumb, before bedtime, she applied hot sauce to your left hand.
+To dissuade you from sucking your thumb, she applied hot sauce to your left hand before bed.
 You simply switched to your right thumb.

 Chapter 5

-Man does not control who he is, nor how he thinks, or even how he perceives himself.
+Man does not control who he is, nor how he thinks, nor how he perceives himself.
 You do not control who you are, how you think, or how you perceive yourself.
-Asking why one exists or observing how one changes from time to time, only appears to suggest lack of control.
+Asking why you exist, or observing how you change over time, does not confer control.

 Chapter 6

 In his cell, Father Manuel, the math teacher, talked to himself.
 His murmurs were barely audible.
-Often he chastised us on the differences between a big man and the little man.
-The principal Father Lisandro replied there’s no explanation for evil in the world.
+He pressed on us what makes a man great and what makes him small.
+The principal, Father Lisandro, replied that there was no explanation for evil in the world.

 Chapter 7